 The students enrolled in our program represent an even split between biology/pre-med majors and fine art majors.
 We evaluate art preparation on the portfolio, not grades.
 We evaluate science achievement by the student's transcript, considering final grade and the level and rigorousness of each course.
 The students enrolled in our program take medical school courses with the Johns Hopkins medical students and are held to the same standards for testing and lab performance.
 We need to be sure our applicants are qualified to pass these challenging courses and perform rigorous thesis investigations in order to receive their Master of Arts degree from this institution.
 We do not require GRE scores.
 We screen applicants very carefully for excellent preparation and grades in undergraduate science coursework, to set them up for success at the graduate level.

-Following January 15th, the Admissions Committee will notify all candidates who qualify for final consideration, will provide access to the online application web site, and will invite them for a personal interview to review the original art from their portfolio.
+Following the January 15th Portfolio due date, the Admissions Committee will notify all candidates who qualify for final consideration, will provide access to the online application web site, and will invite them for a personal interview to review the original art from their portfolio.
 On the day of interview, candidates will also tour the Department and medical campus, meet informally with off-site faculty, and have lunch with the current students.

-Due dates for the application and supporting documents will be provided by the Director at the time the interview date is set and will be no less than three days prior to the interview date.
+Due dates for the application and supporting documents are provided at the time the interview date is set and are no less than three days prior to the interview date.
 Detailed information about the application is included in the online application instructions.
 The following supporting documents are requested with the application:

-Some candidates may be asked to submit additional artwork.
-Candidates also may be asked to bring a sketchbook to share with the Committee.
+Candidates may be asked to bring additional artwork.
+All candidates are asked to bring a sketchbook, if they keep one, to share with the Committee.

 :: Examples of all 5 required art categories: general drawing, figure drawing, graphic design, color media and digital media.
-(See Admission Requirements online or in color brochure)
+(See Prerequisites above or PDF color brochure)

 :: A minimum of 5 figure studies.